Talks with John Kerry, France's teen violence problem and celebrating Women's Day

-Category: World Hits: 1The world marked International Women's Day on March 8 with accolades for women making a difference, often at the risk of their own lives.
+Category: World Hits: 2The world marked International Women's Day on March 8 with accolades for women making a difference, often at the risk of their own lives.
 In France, authorities grapple with a sharp rise in teen violence after a series of attacks; freediving under the frozen lake at Tignes; coronavirus protesters occupy Paris theatres; and we spoke to US climate czar John Kerry on a visit to Paris.

 Read more https://www.france24.com/en/culture/20210312-talks-with-john-kerry-france-s-teen-violence-problem-and-celebrating-women-s-day